daserzw/MRPS/mrps.md

 a number of services made available by the IDEM Federation Operator, though to different extent.
 The main services are:
 * the IDEM registry to register entities: https://registry.idem.garr.it
-* the IDEM help desk available at <idem-help@garr.it>.
+* the IDEM help desk: <idem-help@garr.it>.
-* the IDEM wiki and documentation site: https://wiki.idem.garr.it
+* the IDEM documentation site: https://wiki.idem.garr.it
-* the IDEM tools available at https://registry.idem.garr.it/idem-tools
+* the IDEM federaton tools: https://registry.idem.garr.it/idem-tools

 The procedure for becoming a member or a partner of the Federation is documented at: